nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/README.md

 `com.badlogic.gdx.physics.box2d.World`
 > The world class manages all physics entities, dynamic simulation, and asynchronous queries.
 The world also contains efficient memory management facilities.

+`com.badlogic.gdx.scenes.scene2d.Stage`
+> A 2D scene graph containing hierarchies of `actor`s.
+Stage handles the viewport and distributes input events.

+`com.badlogic.gdx.scenes.scene2d.ui.Touchpad`
+> An on-screen joystick.
+The movement area of the joystick is circular, centered on the touchpad, and its size determined by the smaller touchpad dimension.

 `com.badlogic.gdx.utils.Array`
 > A resizable, ordered or unordered array of objects.
 If unordered, this class avoids a memory copy when removing elements (the last element is moved to the removed element's position).